bouromain/bouromain.github.io/content/contact.md

 showAuthorsBadges : false
 ---

-You can contact me in english and/or french here:
+You can contact me in English and/or French here:

 - [{{< icon "email" >}} Email]("mailto:say-hello@bourboulou.com")